3.2.9.3. Turbidimetry

 Results

-Data collected from automated serial dilution of 20 NTU standard prepared in DI water are presented in three formats: spectra versus concentration (N), time versus concentration (O), and resulting calibration graph (P).
+Data obtained by autocalibration of 20 NTU Formazin standard prepared in DI water are presented in three formats: spectra versus concentration (N), time versus concentration (O), and resulting calibration graph (P).

-Over the entire spectrum range, the absorbance A is directly proportional to the concentration reaching maximum at 450nm (N), when signal becomes noisy due to the diminishing intensity of the THL source and low sensitivity of CCD sensors in this range.
-Interestingly, this corrupted peak is not specific for Formazin since it is also present on turbidity spectra of particles of Suspended Matter.
-We decided to monitor absorbance at 550 nm because the HT lamp light is most intense at this wavelength and because this wavelength complies with EPA norm, however wavelengths up to 850nm would be suitable.
+Over the entire spectrum range, the absorbance A is directly proportional to the concentration reaching maximum at 450 nm (N), when the signal becomes noisy due to the diminishing intensity of the THL source in this range.
+Interestingly, this arbitrary peak is not specific for Formazin since it is also present on turbidity spectra of particles of Suspended Matter.
+We decided to monitor absorbance at 550 nm because the THL light is most intense at this wavelength and because this wavelength complies with the EPA norm, however wavelengths up to 850nm would be suitable.

-It follows, that in variance with common practice (EPA, ISO) that conditions of turbidimetric determination should NOT be specified by wavelength of light source, but in analogy with spectrophotometry, should be aways specified by wavelength of monitored radiation.
+It follows that ,in variance with common practice (EPA, ISO) conditions of turbidimetric determination should NOT be specified by wavelength produced by a light source, but in analogy with spectrophotometry, should be always specified by the wavelength of monitored radiation.

 Absorbance values versus time (O) increase sharply from baseline (BS) at the 13 seconds mark as the leading edge of suspension enters the flow cell from below.
 Upon reaching a maximum at 22 seconds, the flow is stopped for 15 seconds during which the suspension is arrested in the flow cell.
 Since during this period the absorbance (A) seems to decrease, the data collecting window (WIN) used to construct the calibration graph (P) is placed towards the end of the stop flow period.
 As the flow resumes, suspension is flushed from the flow cell and absorbance reaches baseline.